Applications for 2019 Alternative Spring Break available this coming November!

 We strongly believe in the importance of recognizing, understanding, and reflecting on our identities and how they impact the communities we work with.
 On our Alternative Breaks, we emphasize the importance of reciprocity--learning from and working in solidarity with, rather than for others.

 As our Alternative Break program delves deeply into the social issues we center on our trips, we recognize that these issues do not exist in a vacuum, rather, are interconnected and powerfully impact one another.
 We believe it's important to identify and explore the impact of the intersections of social issues and our identities to facilitate effective and meaningful change.
-Trips utilize fair trade learning to ask participates to consider the social, economic, and environmental impact of their travel and alternative break experience.
+Trips utilize fair trade learning to ask participants to consider the social, economic, and environmental impact of their travel and alternative break experience.

 As week-long service trips, our Alternative Breaks are largely spent fulfilling short-term community-identified needs, but our work does not end there.
 For each hour of service, we spend time reflecting on our experience together and with our trip teams, recognizing how much we have accomplished, and identifying the opportunities that lie ahead of us beyond Alternative Break.
 We must work continuously to transform ourselves to be able to transform our communities.